llpeterson/applications/infrastructure.md

 usually used by other applications, rather than by humans.

-A second critical function is network management, which although not so familiar to the average user, is the operation performed most often by system administrators.
-Network management is widely considered one of the hard problems of networking and continues to be the focus of much research.
+A second critical function is network management, which although not so familiar to the average user, is performed most often by the people that operate the network on behalf of users.
+Network management is widely considered one of the hard problems of networking and continues to be the focus of much innovation.
 We'll look at some of the issues and approaches to the problem below.

 ## Name Service (DNS)